 The Employee Assistance Program (EAP) provides support services to employees and their immediate families in times of need or crisis.
 The EAP staff can provide professional assistance to you or a family member on a wide variety of issues: family problems, financial problems, grief and loss, work conflicts, depression, anxiety, stress or substance abuse.
 Their goal is to help you assess your situation, determine available resources, and develop a plan for resolving the issue.
 Over its nearly 30 years in existence, the EAP has developed a wide range of resources for helping employees resolve personal and/or professional issues that may be troubling them.
-In addition to counseling services, EAP also offers a variety of training programs for professional and personal development.
+In addition to assessment and referral, EAP also offers a variety of training programs for professional and personal development.

 EAP services are available to all Broward County Government employees, their domestic partners and family members.
 There is no charge for EAP services.